de CHIRICO, quotes by the Italian artist on art; founder of Metaphysical Painting

 Giorgio di Chirico: Piazza d’Italia, painting on paper |

-GIORGIO DE/DI CHIRICO, artist quotes on painting art and Metaphysical Painting / Pittura Metafisica
+Giorgio de Chirico, his artist quotes on painting art and Metaphysical Painting

 - To become truly immortal a work of art must escape all human limits: logic and common sense will only interfere.
 But once these barriers are broken it will enter the regions of childhood vision and dream.